-Other Matters

-24. Are there any public sector considerations that need to be addressed in ED-5000?
+Other Matters 24.
+Are there any public sector considerations that need to be addressed in ED-5000?
 (See Explanatory Memorandum Section 1-I, para.
-135)

-Overall response: Yes, with comments below

-Detailed comments (if any):

-There is substantive overlap between public sector and non-public sector entities when reporting both on financial statements and or sustainability.
+135) Overall response: No (with no further comments) Detailed comments (if any): There is substantive overlap between public sector and non-public sector entities when reporting both on financial statements and or sustainability.
 Additional guidance or examples provided by public sector stakeholders may be considered if are considered relevant and will provide users of financial statements with more reliable, relevant and faithful presentation.
 25. Are there any other matters you would like to raise in relation to ED-5000?
-Overall response: No other matters to raise Detailed comments (if any):

-Part C: Request for General Comments The IAASB is also seeking comments on the matters set out below: 26.
+Overall response: No other matters to raise Detailed comments (if any): Part C: Request for General Comments The IAASB is also seeking comments on the matters set out below: 26.
 Translations-Recognizing that many respondents may intend to translate the final ISSA for adoption in their own environments, the IAASB welcomes comment on potential translation issues respondents note in reviewing ED-5000.
-Overall response: See comments on translation below Detailed comments (if any): No translation issues are foreseen since this will be the first-time adoption of new standard so the starting base will be that of ISSA 5000.
-Sustainability reporting and assurance is a new sphere of reporting and assurance.
-It will be expected that it may take time to fully grasp and the IAASB should provide periodic and regular guidance, examples, best practice and implementation methodology for all types of sector specific matters.
+Overall response: No response Detailed comments (if any):

 27. Effective Date-As explained in paragraph 138 of Section 1-I - Other Matters, the IAASB believes that an appropriate effective date for the standard would be for assurance engagements on sustainability information reported for periods beginning or as at a specific date approximately 18 months after approval of the final standard.
 Earlier application would be permitted and encouraged.
 Do you agree that this would provide a sufficient period to support effective implementation of the ISSA.
 If not, what do you propose and why?
-Overall response: Agree, with comments below Detailed comments (if any): Yes, we agree that such a period will permit and strike the balance between the need for urgency and allowing sufficient time to implement the standard.
+Overall response: Agree, with comments below Detailed comments (if any): This will give ample time for understanding, training, and implementation.